shoa25/shoa25/README.md

 - 👋 Hi, I’m shoaib
 - 👀 I’m interested in full-stack development
-- 🌱 I’m currently learning javascript and python
-- 💞️ I’m looking for a job
 - 📫 How to reach me sloo.slow@gmail.com

 <!---